Get to know the basics, and a few helpful tips & tricks along the way!

 Ideas for using the Twitter app

-Now that you’ve connected Twitter to your Slack team, you can keep tabs on all kinds of topics from Twitter:
+Now that you’ve connected Twitter to your Slack workspace, you can keep tabs on all kinds of topics from Twitter:

 Get updates from services you rely on.
-When a feature is added or there's an outage, you'll find out in Slack.
+When a feature is added or there's an outage, you can stay up-to-date in Slack.

 Follow similar businesses in a #friendly-competition channel to keep tabs on what your competitors are up to in real-time.